Tiberiusmoon/Tib-s-guide-to-Windows-10/index.md

 Cleaning your PC is ideal to reduce old conflicting files and save you much needed space.

 **_Disk clean:_**
-Press the Win key and type thisPC and press enter. (or Mycomputer for other windows systems) Right click your C drive and click properties.
+Press the Win key and type this PC and press enter. (or Mycomputer for other windows systems) Right click your C drive and click properties.
 Click disk clean-up and look at the list of areas to clean in the center window.
 Tick what you want to clean or keep, once done click clean up system files.